WebberZone/add-to-all/readme.txt

 = Key features =

-* Support for Google Analytics, Statcounter and Kontera
+* Support for Google Analytics, Statcounter, Wibiya and Kontera
 * Add custom CSS code to your header
 * Add any HTML code to your header or footer or feed
 * Add a copyright notice and a link to the post in your site's feed